haiqiang2017/PySpark-HBaseDemoApp/README.md

 4. Run preprocessing.py on your CDSW project
    - This will put all training data into HBase

-5. Upload and Run main.py on your CDSW project
+5. Run main.py on your CDSW project
    - Creates the model
    - Builds and Scores batch score table
    - Stores batch score table in HBase

-6. Upload and Run app.py on your CDSW project
+6. Run app.py on your CDSW project
    - In order to view the web application, go to http://<$CDSW_ENGINE_ID>.<$CDSW_DOMAIN>